ammonhaggerty/ANEX/README.md

 #### **Step 1: Self-Identification and Protocol Compliance Declaration**

-- **Action:** The initiating agent (Agent A) sends a message to the receiving agent (Agent B), introducing itself and declaring PAEX compliance.
+- **Action:** The initiating agent (Agent A) sends a message to the receiving agent (Agent B), introducing itself and declaring ANEX compliance.
 Proposed compact compliance indicator: [PA*].
 - **Message Example:**
 	```
 	{